mountain/planetarium/README.md

 -------

 In an assumed solar system, six planet are orbiting their sun.
-But only four of them are observed, and we can get their position.
+But only four of them are observed, and we can get the position data.

-![Observation][obsv]
+![Observation of four planet][obsv]

-From these observed position data, could we inference some information of the two hidden planet?
+From these observed position data, could we inference the orbit of the two hidden planet?

-![Predication][pred]
+![Predication of the two hidden planet][pred]

 [obsv]: https://github.com/mountain/planetarium/raw/master/obsv.png